 PT, ES and IT gave some feedback on additional national requirements.

 Assessment report from previous RMS depended on use of different repository (ES, PT).
 PT declared a change to its position.
 ES and IT will reflect on this.
+Requesting assessment reports from the MAH as part of the switch is in line with the CMDh guidance on changing the RMS.
 It will be re-discussed at the next F2F meeting (November 2018).

 Italy - the request for a consolidated eCTD dossier depends on Agency’s internal system.
 Other requirements reported by industry can be discussed further.